tomara-x/lapis/README.md

 ### device selection

 `list_in_devices` and `list_out_devices` will print an indexed list of hosts and the devices within them. you can use the indexes with `set_in_device` and `set_out_device` to select the devices lapis uses

+set_in/out_device also accept arguments for specifying the channel count, sample rate, and buffer size of the stream.

+default host/device/configs will be used for any argument that evaluates to none (use _ for example)

 ```rust
 list_in_devices();
 // input devices: